IDCubed/oms-inside/README.md

 ## Philosophy

+**Self-defined well-being**
+Our key differentiator is that we do not attempt to apply a “one size fits all” approach.
+Well-being is inherently subjective and differs with different people’s needs and perceptions.
+Thus this application will apply machine learning to customize a personal wellbeing index for each user, then aggregate our personal indices for a community index.
+As our perceptions and communities change over time, the aggregate indices change with us.

-**Separate Measure from Improve (Engine and Application)** There are [many](http://www.happsee.com/) [happiness-related](https://www.happier.com/) [applications](http://www.mappiness.org.uk/).
+**Separate Measure from Improve (Engine and Application)** There are [many](http://emotionsense.org/) [happiness-related](https://www.happier.com/) [applications](http://www.happsee.com/).
 There is no standard way mobile applications measure happiness.
 We're building the Happathon Engine, a happiness measurement tool co-designed with psychologists that any mobile happiness app can include.
 That way developers can spend less time measuring well-being, and more time improving it.
 To [dogfood](http://en.wikipedia.org/wiki/Eating_your_own_dog_food) it, we're also building the Happathon Application designed to measurably improve well-being.

 **Empower Community**
 TODO (community visualizations, question additions, challenges)